Thumbsucker (film): Filming

 The film is set in the fictional town of Beaverwood, Oregon, while the source novel had originally been set in Minnesota.
 Initially, the producers had planned to shoot the film in Vancouver, British Columbia, but the production was incentivized to shoot in Oregon after Governor Ted Kulongoski promised a rebate matching the filming costs of Canada.
-Mean Creek (2004), another independent film, was shot in the area at the same time, taking advantage of this rebate.

 Filming took place in the summer of 2003 in the Portland metropolitan area, beginning in June and completing in late August.
 Locations included Portland, Tualatin, Beaverton, Sherwood, Vernonia, and Tigard.
 The school sequences were shot at Tualatin High School in Tualatin.
 During filming, Swinton had her twin sons on set with her, and spent time in between filming at Trillium Lake, and Pucci celebrated his 18th birthday during filming.
 The final scene in which Justin runs through the New York University campus was shot in New York City, and is the only scene not shot in Oregon.

 Release

 Critical response

-Review aggregator Rotten Tomatoes gives Thumbsucker a score of 70% based on 115 reviews, with an average rating of 6.7/10.
+Review aggregator Rotten Tomatoes gives Thumbsucker a score of 70% based on 115 reviews, with an average rating of 7/10.
 The site's consensus is: "Though quirky coming-of-age themes are common in indie films, this one boasts a smart script and a great cast."

 Steven Rea of The Philadelphia Inquirer gave it three-and-a-half stars out of four, calling it a "quiet, quirky gem" and "terrific".
 Roger Ebert of the Chicago Sun-Times gave it three stars out of four, writing "I have focused on Justin, but really the movie is equally about the adult characters, who all seem to have lacked adequate parenting themselves.
 We talk about the tragedy of children giving birth to children; maybe that can happen at any age."
 New York Magazines Ken Tucker commented on the film's poignancy, writing: "One of the wonderful things about Thumbsucker is that, unlike so many movies in which a character changes to propel the plot forward, this one stops to follow up on the consequences of those changes."

 A.O.
 Scott of The New York Times praised the performances in the film, adding that "Mills, who wrote and directed, keeps the film from slipping either into melodrama or facile satire, the two traps into which this genre is most apt to fall."
 Kevin Thomas of the Los Angeles Times was less laudatory of the film, noting: "Although the intellectual level of Thumbsucker is quite a few cuts above many teen angst movies and the film boasts several impressively nuanced portrayals as well, it is not sufficiently distinctive to stand wholly apart from the pack.
 Furthermore, its literary roots peek through rather too often in dialogue that might play well on the page but doesn't sound real when coming out of the mouths of actors."